candycode/loco/README.md

 Developer's guide is in the making.
 Some design documents and accompanying UML diagrams created with the great [yUML](http://yuml.me/) tool will be made available as well.

-This GitHub project is used for design and development and is subject to frequent changes and also acts as a scratchpad.
+This GitHub project is used to support research, design and development and it is subject to frequent changes, also acting as a scratchpad.

 Once things such as documentation and tutorials become stable they are moved to the official user-facing [LoCO](http://locojs.net) website.